 Contractor: J A Fortner and J D Carmichael

 Description: The building faces west and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Live Oak on the west side of the courthouse.
 The west front has a central entrance with recessed doorway on the first story and window on the second story.
 A wide white colored section runs below the flat roof line.
 The courthouse is located on the east side.